What Aquatic Plants do Freshwater Fish not Eat

 Tiger Lotus

 Its scientific name is Nymphaea Lotus.
 Tiger Lotus is usually in bulb form.
-And it has two different kinds of leaf structures – one is fully submerged, and the other is floating leaves.
+It has two different kinds of leaf structures – one is fully submerged, and the other is floating leaves.
 Besides, it can grow up to 45 cm, and its accepted pH is 5-8.
 It needs a moderate lighting level.

 Red Ludwigia

 Red Ludwigia is from the Onagraceae family.
 If the home aquarium lighting color is suitable, the leaves will be red and green.
 But if it is partially submerged, the leaves will be light green.
 When provided with the right lighting conditions, the red color will be more intense.
-And the medium to high lighting level is perfect exactly.
+And the medium to high lighting level is perfect, exactly.

 Besides, it fits aquariums or vivariums because it can grow partially or fully submerged.
 And it can grow up to 16–18 inches.
 Moreover, its suitable temp is 72-82℉, and its accepted KH and pH respectively are 3-8 and 6.5-7.5.